 Ready for research?

-Before you apply for a research degree, check whether you fulfil the requirements.
-Alternatively explore UD's bridging options to prepare you for a higher degree by research.
+Before you apply for a higher degree by research, check whether you fulfil the requirements.
+Alternatively, explore the University of Divinity's bridging options to prepare you for a research degree.

 Frequently asked questions